Overcoming Existential Dread: Teilhard de Chardin’s Spirituality of Zest

 In many of his essays, Teilhard wrote about zest as a vital and dynamic force, something akin to the energy of existence itself.
 For him, zest is not mere enthusiasm or momentary excitement; it is a deep and abiding passion for life—a sense of connection, wonder, and ebullient participation in the dynamics of the world.
 He describes it as a form of aliveness that stems from the conviction that life has ultimate purpose and direction.
 Similar to Abraham Heschel’s appreciation of wonder as a radical awareness of the more that exists in the world, to engage life with zest is, for Teilhard, to be animated by a sense of meaning, to see oneself as part of an ongoing process of creation and evolution.

 More than any of his contemporaries, Teilhard saw this zest as inherently tied to the religious impulse, understood in its broadest sense.
-At its core, religion is the human desire to discover unity, coherence, and the preservation of value, relationships, and our most cherished memories.
+At its core, religion is the human desire to discover unity and coherence, as well as that which ultimately preserves the value of our work, relationships, and most cherished memories.
 It offers a lens through which we view ourselves not as isolated individuals but as the “spearheads” of a larger cosmic narrative.
 Teilhard’s unique genius was his ability to unite this spiritual vision with the discoveries of contemporary science, which he keenly observed as revealing the same fundamental truth: that all life is evolving toward greater unity and complexity.
 He thought that losing the zest for life—or living explicitly without this vital energy—leaves us spiritually stagnant and existentially adrift.
 It is a crisis not only of faith but of purpose, identity, and lasting connection.

 The Crisis of Religion in the Modern Age